-Students investigate the use of surface decoration techniques with a particular focus on repeat pattern; they will investigate the use of pattern on textiles from a broad range of cultures.
-Students will experiment with printing processes to create their own repeat patterns.
+Students will work to a GCSE style brief, learning how to develop ideas, explore a range of media and techniques, explore the work of artists and use these to inspire their own personal outcomes.
+Students will experiment with printing processes, batik, hand and machine embroidery skills.
 Students will analyse examples of artists work and will be able to apply their knowledge and understanding of their way of working to personal outcomes.

-Students will focus on the accuracy of their sewing, application of media and will experiment with a range of techniques to broaden their skills and understanding of textile techniques and processes through a GCSE style project
+Students will focus on the accuracy of their sewing, application of media and will experiment with a range of techniques to broaden their skills and understanding of textile techniques and processes through a GCSE style project.